ijeziermf/ijeziermf/README.md

 **Tools, Frameworks, and Certifications:**

-My work is grounded in NIST CSF and RMF concepts and ISO 27001–aligned principles, with hands-on use of risk registers, control testing, gap analysis, and risk scoring methodologies to support clear decision-making.
+My work is grounded in NIST CSF/RMF concepts and ISO 27001–aligned principles, with hands-on use of risk registers, control testing, gap analysis, and risk scoring methodologies to support clear decision-making.
 I hold the CompTIA Security+ and Lean Six Sigma Yellow Belt certifications and primarily use Microsoft Excel and documentation-driven workflows to support analysis and reporting.

 **Facts About Me:**